ToF-/Rent/Forth/Story.md

         ROT + 100000 *  ( p,td_ )
         + ;             ( tdp )

-And we can load the script again to test it:
+And we can load the script again and then test our new word:

 >     gforth Spike.fs ⏎
 >     7 140 ORDER>CELL .
 300000700140 ⏎ ok